critocrito/build-chores/packages/test/readme.md

   }
 }
 ```

+`ava` is declared as a peer dependency.
+This means it has to be installed along the `@build-chores/test` package.
+Make sure to install either `ava@1.0.0-beta.8` or `ava@next` tag.
+The default `ava` package installs a very old version.

 Configure code coverage by placing a `.nycrc` in your project root.
 See the [example `.nycrc`](../../project-example/.nycrc) for a template.